ethereum-optimism/specs/specs/protocol/holocene/exec-engine.md

 ### Execution

-During execution, the EIP-1559 parameters used to calculate the next block base fee should come from the `PayloadAttributesV3` type rather than the previous protocol constants.
+During execution, the EIP-1559 parameters used to calculate the next block base fee should come from the `PayloadAttributesV3` type rather than the previous protocol constants, if it is non-null.

 - If, before Holocene activation, `eip1559Parameters` is non-`null`, the attributes are to be considered invalid by the engine.
 - After Holocene activation:
-  - if `eip1559Params` is `null`, the [canyon base fee parameter constants](../canyon/overview.md#1559-parameters) are used.
+  - if `eip1559Params` is `null`, the [canyon base fee parameter constants](../exec-engine.md#1559-parameters) are used.
   - if `eip1559Params` are non-null, the values from the attributes are used.